 By Ryan Vlastelica

-NEW YORK, Sept 17 (Reuters) - Stocks in Europe and the United States slipped o n M onday as investors took pause from recent gains and turned their focus to the economic outlook and Europe's debt crisis.
+NEW YORK, Sept 17 (Reuters) - Stocks in Europe and the United States slipped o n M onday as investors turned their focus back to the challenges facing the global economy, including Europe’s debt crisis.

-Spanish bond yields crept up above 6 percent while German Bund prices rose 16 ticks.
+Spanish bond yields crept up above 6 percent while German Bund prices rose 0.2 percent.
 The move in Bunds follows steep falls on Friday, when markets across the world reacted to the U.S. Federal Reserve saying it would pump $40 billion a month into the economy until the jobs market improves.

 “We had a couple of days of pretty strong runs,” said Peter Jankovskis, co-chief investment officer at OakBrook Investments LLC in Lisle, Illinois.
 “It looks like a little bit of profit-taking.”

-The FTSEurofirst 300 index of leading European stocks was down 0.3 percent at 1,116.69 points, pulling back from a 14-month high hit in the previous session.
-World stocks fell 0.21 percent.
+The FTSEurofirst 300 index of leading European stocks closed down 0.4 percent, pulling back from a 14-month high hit in the previous session.
+World stocks fell 0.27 percent.